techidaily/site-media-tips/source/_posts/cross-platform-gaming-controlling-iphone-and-ipad-games-on-mac-with-playstation-4-and-xbox-wireless-controllers.md

 ![Pair Xbox One Controller to iOS 13](https://www.5kplayer.com/airplay/img/pair-xbox-controller-to-ios13.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YezPJZzPJ8Q?si=xF1t4BQHFquzvnzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Notice:** You can use the model number 1708 of Xbox One, aka Xbox One S, to pair to iOS 13 and iPadOS.
 Also, the new Elite 2 controller with Bluetooth support that Microsoft Xbox just announced at E3 can be an ideal one.
 You may think that these two kinds of models can pair with the new iOS 13 and iPadOS, but the fact is most modern Xbox One controllers support Bluetooth that you can use to play games on iOS 13 iPhone and iPadOS iPad.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 2\.
 How to Play Games from iOS 13/iPadOS to Computer with PS4/Xbox One Controller?